OsakpolorOsahon/states-alumni-connect/DEPLOYMENT_SUMMARY.md

 The SMMOWCUB application has been successfully migrated to a modern Supabase + Vercel architecture.
 Here's what was accomplished:

+**📋 For Complete Step-by-Step Instructions:** See `COMPLETE_DEPLOYMENT_GUIDE.md` - A detailed guide written so simply that anyone can follow it!

 ## Architecture Changes

 ### From: Express Sessions + Neon PostgreSQL